ipfs/ipfs-docs/docs/how-to/host-git-repo.md

 ---
-title: Host a Git-style repo
+title: Host a Git repo
 legacyUrl: https://docs.ipfs.io/guides/examples/git/
-description: Learn how to serve a static Git repository worldwide using IPFS, the InterPlanetary File System.
+description: Learn how to serve a static Git repository worldwide using IPFS
 ---

-# Host a Git-style repo
+# Host a Git repo

 Have you ever said to yourself: "Man, my Git server isn't distributed enough" or "I wish I had an easy way to serve a static Git repository worldwide"?
 Well, wish no more.